barneyb/johann/README.md

 All keywords are case-sensitive.
 Comments are introduced with `#` and extend to end of line.
 Whitespace is merely a delimiter, not semantic, and braces are used for control flow blocks, but not scoping (yet).
 Variable declarations require a type specifier.
 They will move to the other side of the identifier (e.g., `int i = ...` will become `let i: int = ...`), and the type may become optional.
 There is no exception handling.

-Functions are defined with the `fn` keyword.
+Functions are declared with the `fn` keyword.
 Use `return` to return (with a value or not).
-The entry point for a program is always a function named `main`, which returns an exit code.
+The entry point for a program is always a `pub` function named `main`.
 Functions may have up to eight local variables, which are always scoped to the function.
 There's not (yet) a way to declare a return type.

-    fn main() {
+    pub fn main() {
         return 0;
     }

-`main` can be declared with zero, one, or two arguments, which will be passed C-style `argc` and `argv` values if present.
+`main` can be declared with zero, one, or two arguments, which will be passed POSIX `argc` and `argv` values.
 This program will print its name and exit with the number of command line arguments it received.

-    fn main(int a, char** b) {
+    pub fn main(int a, char** b) {
         b = *b;
         puts(b);
         return a - 1;
     }

+By default, declarations are private to the file they're declared in.
+Use `pub` to make a declaration globally available, whether a function or a global variable.

 Conditionals use the `if` keyword and loops use `while`.
 Parentheses are not permitted around the conditional expression.
 Braces are required around the body.
 There is no `else`.
 Functions are called with a pair of parens.